 Snehadhara Foundation has been using the Arts as a medium to impart learning and achieve independence, inclusion, and therapeutic goals for the children with special needs.
 The programme started with a physical centre to house the children with their teachers and having artists, facilitators, special educators, artisans come in and share learning spaces together.
 Over time, this was augmented with add-on components like cooking, gardening etc. as life skills through a variety of programmes and innovations.
 Each innovation stemmed from the needs of the children we worked with.
 The efficacy of these methods has been tested and the programme fine-tuned to deliver desired outcomes.

 While this process was on, Snehadhara has been keenly aware that remote teaching and tutoring for children with special needs is essential to have the child in a comfortable setting, have the parents involved, typically beyond work hours; and make the programme available to a larger community.
 This perspective has culminated in the curriculum and content being built in a form and manner to suit the digital media commonly available.

 Inadvertently and by providence, the COVID-19 situation put our whole programme to the extreme test of fire and it came out in flying colours.
 This has given us the confidence and courage to advance the launch of école இllam for many more children beyond our current group of children.
 While our current group of children will have their semi-residential programme, the new set of children will be taught in a continuing education format of remote learning interspersed with occasional contact sessions.

 The Intent of école இllam

 What about children with special needs, though?
-Those already in special schools and workshops have had a smattering of learning through the lockdown as the institutions themselves are looking for how best to reach out to the children.
-While the NEP has spoken about making schools more inclusive towards those with disabilities, these children have not featured even in the radar of those revising and crafting mainstream curricula.
+Those already in special schools and workshops have had a smattering of learning through the lockdown as the institutions themselves were looking for how best to reach out to the children.
+While the NEP spoke about making schools more inclusive towards those with disabilities, these children have not featured even on the radar of those revising and crafting mainstream curricula.